Delfino Pescara 1936: History

 At the beginning of the 2009–10 season, Eusebio Di Francesco was appointed as the new coach.
 Pescara finished second in Girone B of Lega Pro Prima Divisione and qualified for the promotional play-offs.
 They defeated Reggiana in the semi-final and Verona in the final and subsequently returned to Serie B after a three-year absence.
 The following season started with the appointment of Zdeněk Zeman as new head coach; the Czech manager immediately brought Pescara back into national coverage thanks to his well-known all-attacking playing style that turned out to match perfectly with promising youngsters such as Marco Verratti with loanees Ciro Immobile and Lorenzo Insigne, who guided the squad to promotion to Serie A. Pescara secured promotion to the top-level after a 19-year absence after defeating Sampdoria with a 3–1 score in an away match on 20 May 2012.
 In the last minute of the final game of the regular season, Pescara striker Riccardo Maniero netted the winner in a match against Nocerina to claim Pescara's second Serie B title after Torino's draw away to AlbinoLeffe.

 Pescara's 2012–13 campaign in Serie A – after losing Zeman, Verratti, Immobile and Insigne – ended with relegation back to the second tier.
 Three years later, under World Cup winner Massimo Oddo, the team returned to Serie A with a 3–1 aggregate win over Trapani in the playoff final.
 Zeman returned in February 2017 to the team, who again lasted just one year at the top before being relegated in last place.

 In August 2018, Pescara launched a public mini-bond investment opportunity via sports investment platform Tifosy to raise a minimum of €2,000,000.
 The investment scheme raised a total of €2,300,000 to develop the club's youth sector and facilities.

 Following an online competition to ease children's boredom during the coronavirus lockdown, the team adopted six-year-old Luigi D'Agostino's shirt design for the 2020 season.

-After a poor 2020-21 campaign, the side were relegated to Serie C, the third tier of Italian football.
+After a poor 2020–21 campaign, the side were relegated to Serie C, the third tier of Italian football.
+However, during the 2024–25 Serie C, Pescara finished 4th in their group, thus qualifying for the second round promotion play-offs, where they would beat Pianese to move on to the next round.
+In the national phase, they would beat Catania in a 2–2 aggregate and went on to beat Vis Pesaro in the second round.
+In the final four, they would beat Audace Cerignola to qualify for the finals, and went on to face Ternana.
+Although winning the first leg, Ternana would tie the aggregate in the second leg, however, after beating the team 3–1 in penalties, thus securing them promotion to the 2025–26 Serie B after 4 years of relegation from the second tier.
+On their return to Serie B, they debuted on August 23 with a 3–1 loss against Cesena.